Twitter whistleblower cites security flaws before Congress

 “Twitter is an immensely powerful platform and can’t afford gaping vulnerabilities,” he said.

-Unknown to Twitter users, there’s far more personal information disclosed than they —or sometimes even Twitter itself — realize, Zatko testified.
-He said “basic systemic failures” that were brought forward by company engineers were not addressed.
+Unknown to Twitter users, there’s far more of their personal information disclosed than they — or sometimes even Twitter itself — realize, Zatko testified.
+He said Twitter did not address “basic systemic failures” brought forward by company engineers.

 The FTC has been “a little over its head”, and far behind European counterparts, in policing the sort of privacy violations that have occurred at Twitter, Zatko said.